egg-bread/stalks/README.md

 ### Line graph
 The program spits out a line graph pdf for each island/row in the input csv in the current directory.
 The graph has:
-- island's observed prices as scatter plot
+- island's observed prices as grey scatter plot labelled with price
-- guaranteed minimums of matched sequences as line graph
+- guaranteed minimums of matched sequences as red dashed line
-- possible maximums of matched sequences as line graph
+- possible maximums of matched sequences as green dashed line

 The lowest y-axis tick and highest y-axis tick are the guaranteed minimum price and possible maximum price among all matched price sequences found.